 I’m always one for the “better safe than sorry” route, but it’s simply not necessary (or fair!) to ignore and avoid—or worse, abandon—your beloved feline friends when there’s a baby on the way.
 For one, indoor cats are extremely unlikely to carry toxoplasmosis, and second, even if they were infected, pretty much the only way that you could catch the parasite would be to actually touch the cats’ feces and then touch your mouth or eat before washing your hands.
 I don’t know about you, but I’m not going to be sifting through my darlings’ litterboxes with my bare hands anytime soon!
 That’s what scoopers are for, right?

-For a healthy baby and happy kitties, follow these simple tips:
+For a healthy baby and happy feline, follow these simple tips:

 Wear gloves while scooping the litterbox and wash your hands thoroughly afterward.
 Better yet, enlist your spouse, partner, friend, or neighbor to handle litterbox duty until the baby arrives (I would take full advantage of this, if I were you!)